Alabarse/Tomomi/README.md

 Should you have a problem during installation or general with the driver then let me know :)

+Pleas know that this will be not 100% maintained, if you have suggestions for improvement please send a pull request.

 # Features &#x1F4D8;

 - The driver will be installed automatically with all required dependencies.